-PROFINET IO Communications with the Reader/Writer
+EtherNet/IP Communications with the Reader/Writer

-For cyclic data exchanges between the host device (PLC) and a Reader/Writer, you can use the IO data CRs to control RF Tag communications from the PLC with command/response communications.
+You can use EtherNet/IP tag data links to communicate between the PLC and the Reader/Writer to perform control via command/response communications or to perform RF Tag communications.
 The following communications areas are prepared in the PLC to perform communications.

-Area name Description Command Area This is the area to which you (PLC) write commands for the Reader/Writer to execute.
+Area name Description Command Area This is the area to which you write commands for the Reader/Writer to execute.
 Response Area This is the area to which the Reader/Writer writes the results of commands executed from the command area.